swilliams11/pivotal-apigee-service-broker-cicd/README.md

 r = requests.post("https://" + apigee_domain + "/v1/organizations/" + apigee_org + "/userroles/" + role + "/resourcepermissions", data=payload, headers=headers, auth=(os.environ["apigee_username"], os.environ["apigee_password"]))
 print(r.status_code)
 print(r.json())
 ```

-# TODOS
-* Modify Jenkins build script to pull the audit history of the user only (this is only available in private orgs)
-* Modify the Jenkins build to pull the apigee_user from the user that triggered the build.
-  Last time I checked it showed "remote user" as opposed to the actual user.
-* demonstrate the CI process for a developer moving code from their dev env to a test env.
-* update the shell script to deploy an Apigee proxy from the customers directory.

 # Apigee Edge Curl Commands
 These commands could be used in the Jenkins build pipeline.